Key Words Concerning Your Studies

 Students who do not re-enroll within the period stipulated and according to the regulations defined in §9 of the statues governing enrollment, re-enrollment, leaves of absence and withdrawal will be automatically withdrawn from the university.
 More

 TUM extends across three different locations in Bavaria: Munich, Garching and Weihenstephan.
-These campuses are home to the 13 departments of TUM, as well as its major research centers.
-More
+These campuses are home to the 15 departments of TUM, as well as its major research centers.
+Locations of TUM

 Student union fees